Last updated on November 7th, 2023

 - The only vehicle you’ll be traveling in is a taxi

-- Your child exceeds the Italian legal requirements
+- Your child exceeds the Italian legal requirements for car seats

 IMPORTANT: While sometimes car seat use is legally required (for example, a toddler traveling in a rental car), other times it depends on your personal comfort level (for example, a baby riding in a taxi).
 Don’t feel pressured to go without a car seat just because you don’t need one.
 If you want to use one, use it!